-481 Air Tran sportation 20
+481 Air Trans sportation 20

-Personal property includes most airplanes, helicopters (rotorcraft) and aircraft have a life o 20 years.
+Personal property includes most airplanes, helicopters (rotorcraft) and aircraft have a life of 20 years.
 There are some exceptions, which are itemized below.

-Itemized l Equipment
+Itemized Itemized Equipment

 Kit built Ai rcraft 15

 Gliders 15

 Hot Air Ba illoons 15

 Experimer ntal Aircraft 15

 482 Rail Trai nsportation 20

 482112 Short Line Railroads

 Itemized Equipment

 Railroad Rolling Stock 20

-483 Water Ti ransportation 20
+483 Water Tr ransportation 20

-property used in providing inland water transportation of pastivers, or intracoastal waterways. ssengers and/or cargo
+• property used in providing inland water transportation of passeng rivers, or intracoastal waterways. gers and/or cargo

-484 Truck T ransportation 10
+484 Truck Ti ransportation 10

-Itemized l Equipment
+Itemized Equipment

 Light Truc ks 7

 General fr eight Trucks 10

 Tractor-tra ailers 10

 485 Transit a and Ground Passenger Transportation 10

-Transport property includes equipment used in Transit and ation.
-This industry includes a variety of passenger transportant systems; chartered bus, school bus, and interurban l ortation activities, such
+Transporta Personal property includes equipment used in Transit and Ground Passenger Transportation.
+This industry includes a variety of passenger transportation activities, such as urban transit systems; chartered bus, school bus, and interurban bus transportation and taxis.

-Itemized l Equipment
+Itemized Equipment

 Buses 15

-Automobil es, unlicensed 7
+Automobiles, unlicensed

-NAICS Industry •

-Code Description Life in Years

-492 Couriers and Messengers 15

-Personal property used in the provision of intercity and/or local delivery of particles can be described as those that may be handled by one person special equipment.
-Messengers, which usually deliver within a metropolitan carea, may use bicycle, foot, small truck, or van. without using

-493 Warehousing and Storage 15

-Personal property used in operating warehousing and storage{XE "storage general merchandise, refrigerated goods, and other warehouse pro establishments provide facilities to store goods.
-They do not sell the goods the ducts.
-These

-51 INF FORMATION

-classified a surposes of this manual, the following descriptions apply only to those items of as Personal Property.
-The designated life does not apply to Real Property or nonverted to Real Property.
-511 Publishing Industries 15 Personal property used in the publishing of newspapers, magazines, other publishing as well as directory and mailing list and software publishing. eriodicals, and 512 Motion Picture Production & Sound Recording 7 Personal property used in the production and/or distribution of motion pictures; or in television programs, or commercials; in the exhibition of motion pictures; or in of postproduction and related services.
-Sound recording machinery and equin producing and distributing musical recordings, in publishing music, or in precording and related services. n the provision ipment is used 512131 Motion Picture Theaters 15 Includes projection equipment, furniture and trade fixtures.
-515 Broadcasting and Telecommunications Se e Categories 51511 Radio Broadcasting 10 Personal property used in broadcasting audio signals.
-These establishments broadcasting studios and facilities for the transmission of aural programming the public, to affiliates, or to subscribers.
-In recognition of the FCC change digital broadcasting equipment in radio, television, and cable industries ng by radio to from analog to equipment MAY be valued using a seven-year life.
+492 Couriers a and Messengers articles car special equ roperty used in the provision of intercity and/or local delivery of parcels.
+These is be described as those that may be handled by one person without using dipment.
+Messengers, which usually deliver within a metropolitan or single urbanuse bicycle, foot, small truck, or van.
+493 Warehous sing and Storage general m roperty used in operating warehousing and storage{XE "storage:} facilities for terchandise, refrigerated goods, and other warehouse products.
+These ents provide facilities to store goods.
+They do not sell the goods they handle.
+51 INFO RMATI ON classified as Personal Pr manual, the following descriptions apply only to those items which can be operty.
+The designated life does not apply to Real Property or fixtures which Real Property.
+511 Publishin g Industries roperty used in the publishing of newspapers, magazines, other periodicals, and well as directory and mailing list and software publishing.
+512 Motion P icture Production & Sound Recording7 television programs, or commercials; in the exhibition of motion pictures; or of postproduction and related services.
+Sound recording machinery and ed roperty used in the production and/or distribution of motion pictures, videos, rograms, or commercials; in the exhibition of motion pictures; or in the provision action and related services.
+Sound recording machinery and equipment is used and distributing musical recordings, in publishing music, or in providing sound nd related services.
+512131 Motion Picture Theaters Includes pr ojection equipment, furniture and trade fixtures.
+515 Broadcast ting and Telecommunications See Categories 51511 Radio Broadcasting

+Personal property used in broadcasting audio signals.
+These establishments operate radio broadcasting studios and facilities for the transmission of aural programming by radio to the public, to affiliates, or to subscribers.
+In recognition of the FCC change from analog to digital broadcasting equipment in radio, television, and cable industries, all analog equipment MAY be valued using a seven-year life.
 All other equipment will remain at the life indicated.
 The assessor will still be responsible for measuring obsolescence if any.